 student must rank in the upper 20 percent of the junior, senior or master’s

 class, and be invited to membership by the faculty officers.

-consists of new small collages, drawings and watercolors.
-The official
+1858.
+The exhibition consists of new small collages, drawings and

-Association of Women in Construction (NAWIC) Education Foundation.
-The
+by the National Association of Women in Construction (NAWIC)

-national program which promotes the knowledge of construction related
+promotes the knowledge of construction related trades to area

 Boyd Jones, director of